youmingtaiziback/Threading-Programming-Guide/run-loops.md

 #### The Run Loop Sequence of Events

+1. Notify observers that the run loop has been entered.

+2. Notify observers that any ready timers are about to fire.

+3. Notify observers that any input sources that are not port based are about to fire.

+4. Fire any non-port-based input sources that are ready to fire.

+5. If a port-based input source is ready and waiting to fire, process the event immediately.
+Go to step 9.

+6. Notify observers that the thread is about to sleep.

+7. Put the thread to sleep until one of the following events occurs:

+   * An event arrives for a port-based input source.

+   * A timer fires.

+   * The timeout value set for the run loop expires.

+   * The run loop is explicitly woken up.

+8. Notify observers that the thread just woke up.

+9. Process the pending event.

+   * If a user-defined timer fired, process the timer event and restart the loop.
+Go to step 2.

+   * If an input source fired, deliver the event.

+   * If the run loop was explicitly woken up but has not yet timed out, restart the loop.
+Go to step 2.

+10. Notify observers that the run loop has exited.

 ## When Would You Use a Run Loop?

 ## Using Run Loop Objects